 These anatomical problems make the treatment of stones in children more complicated and require that any treatment be given in conjunction with a pediatric urologist.

-Stones are usually diagnosed in adults after an episode of pain or blood in the urine.
+How Are Urinary Stones Diagnosed in Children?Urinary stones are usually diagnosed in adults after they experience pain or see blood in their urine.
 These symptoms may occur in children, but often the stones are found on x-rays done for other reasons, or after vague and seemingly unrelated symptoms.

-Stones may be found anywhere in the urinary tract.
+Where Are Urinary Stones Found?Urinary stones may be found anywhere in the urinary tract.
 Stones in the calyces of the kidney usually do not cause pain.
 Stones at the ureteropelvic junction or in the ureter can cause intermittent or continuous obstruction of the kidney, with resulting severe pain.
 Stones in the bladder may cause irritability with frequent urination and discomfort with urination.

 Stones often form in bladders that have been enlarged with intestine; these usually cause no symptoms.